 - Vehicles.
 If you have a large family with multiple drivers, attempt to have an orderly parking arrangement for everyone.
 Encourage all family members during the time frame you are marketing your home to adhere to a parking plan so as not to turn off any potential buyers.
 If a home buyer pulls up to your home and has nowhere to park, you might as well have placed a sign in the front yard saying, "No parking."

 - Trash Enclosure and Mailbox.
 Make sure your trash enclosure and mailbox have a fresh coat of paint and are kept clean and free of odor.
 Make sure your mailbox is standing straight.

 - Outside Animals.
 If your dog or other outdoor animal routinely does his business in the yard, make sure to keep it cleaned up.
 Left in the yard, this can be a real turn off for non-pet owners and pet owners alike.

 - Yard Maintenance.
 While marketing your home, it is important to have your yard mowed consistently.
 Depending on weather conditions, this might mean weekly or every other week.
 Keep leaves and yard rubbish free from all areas.Make sure your trash and or yard waste receptacle is not overflowing, and keep your water hose rolled up and yard tools property stored out of sight.

 Weeding flowerbeds and rocked areas every few weeks in the Ozarks is a must.
 Edging around sidewalks and driveways adds a nice finishing touch.
 Just keep in mind a well manicured yard leaves a lasting impression with any home buyer!

 I hope these tips help you when considering how to get the most Curb Appeal out of your home.
-To get help in all aspects of selling your home, contact us at Ozark Realty, and we will help you market and sell your home.
+To get help in all aspects of selling your home, contact us at Ozark Realty, The Midwest Coast and we will help you market and sell your home.